 This is perhaps the most critical point to remember.
-When getting a tattoo, if the needle used or the instrument in question is not adequately sterilized or cleaned.
-This can lead to infections, diseases borne from blood such as Aids, HIV, Hepatitis B, Hepatitis C, tetanus, etc.
+When getting a tattoo, if the needle used or the instrument in question is not adequately sterilized or cleaned, it can lead to infections, diseases borne from the blood such as Aids, HIV, Hepatitis B, Hepatitis C, Tetanus.

-Allergic reactions are rare, but they do happen.
-In fact, these can occur after many years thanks to a dirty tattoo needle or instrument.
+Allergic reactions are rare but they do happen.
+These can occur even after many years thanks to a dirty tattoo needle or instrument.
 These allergies are severe to deal with.

 If the pigments used in the tattoo are not of good quality, then the chances of nodules forming in the tattooed region are higher.
-This is because it is the body’s defense mechanism that it forms nodules around anything that it sees a threat or foreign object.
+This is because it is the body’s defence mechanism that it forms nodules around anything that it sees as a threat or foreign object.

-Tattoos are removable, but it is an expensive, time-consuming and a painful process.
-Not only do you need to think your tattoo through but also remember that the skin region where the tattoo existed will never be the same.
+Tattoos are removable but it is an expensive, time-consuming and a painful process.
+Not only do you need to think your tattoo through but also remember that the skin region where the tattoo is done will never be the same.